Fire and Rescue Department of Malaysia: Fire and Rescue Academy

 FRAM offers certificate and diploma level courses in fire and rescue.

 FRAM has a Band Unit that is attached to FRAM Central Region.

 The re-establishment was officiated by the then Deputy Prime Minister, Tan Sri Muhyidin Yassin.
 Historically, the Auxiliary Fire Service was first formed in 1940.
 Then, after World War II, they were absorbed into the regular fire services.

 There are some differences between Auxiliaries and Volunteers.
 Auxiliary Firefighters (Pegawai Bomba Bantuan; PBB) are formally trained at FRAM, while the Volunteer Firefighters receive their training at state and district fire stations.
 Auxiliary Firefighters are governed by the Fire Services Act 1988 and receive an allowance from the government.
 Volunteer Firefighters do not receive allowances from the government but are citizen volunteers serving as part of Volunteer Firefighting Teams based at Volunteer Fire Stations paid for by their local community.
 They are covered through insurance paid for by the Malaysian Government.
 Previously registered and governed by the Registrar of Societies, Volunteer Firefighters will now be registered and governed directly by the Malaysian Fire and Rescue Department after Parliament passed the Fire Services (Amendment) Act 2018.

 Mountain Search and Rescue

 After the Sabah earthquake that happened on 5 June 2015 affected Ranau and Mount Kinabalu, a specialist Mountain Search and Rescue team (MOSAR) was formed out of the Kinabalu Mountain Guides of Sabah Parks on 23 June 2015.
 In a ceremony at Ranau Fire Station, 20 Kinabalu Mountain Guides were appointed as Auxiliary Firefighters and designated as the founding members of MOSAR.
 The ceremony was officiated by the then Minister of Urban Wellbeing, Housing and Local Government, Datuk Abdul Rahman Dahlan.

 MOSAR takes its place among Malaysian Fire and Rescue Department's specialist rescue units, which includes the Special Tactical Operation and Rescue Team of Malaysia (STORM) and the Multi Skill Team (MUST).

+Air Wing

+JBPM Air Wing (Unit Udara Bomba) provides aerial firefighting, casualty evacuation, search and rescue, and reconnaissance support.
+Operating from bases in Subang, Miri, and Kota Kinabalu, the unit operates utility helicopters including the AgustaWestland AW139, AgustaWestland AW189, and Mil Mi-17.